Paralympics day eight: Highlights from Rio

-(CNN)Day eight of the Rio Paralympics will see 54 gold medals awarded across eight sports, including canoeing's Paralympic debut.
+(CNN)Day eight of the Rio Paralympics sees 54 gold medals awarded across eight sports, including canoeing's Paralympic debut.

-At 17:45 Rio time (2045 GMT/1645 ET), Dutch sprinter Malou van Rhijn -- nicknamed the "Blade Babe" -- will set out to defend her Paralympic title in the T44 200-meter sprint -- a category for athletes with reduced mobility or a below-the-knee amputation.

 Rio witnesses Paralympic debut of sprint canoe